ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-1. Mark all the approaches which can be utilized to boost a single model performance:
+Q. Mark all the approaches which can be utilized to boost a single model performance:
   1. Majority Voting
   2. Using K-identical base-learning algorithms
   3. Using K-different base-learning algorithms
   4. Using K-different data-folds
   5. Using K-different random number seeds
   6. A combination of all the above approaches

 <details><summary><b>Answer</b></summary>
 All options are correct.